cas389/m6-hw9-ju-cheryl/README.md

 Another issue I am running into is my items are saying "undefined" on the website link after users put in a location.
 I found a fix on the Stack Overflow link below.

-The last issue I ran into was displaying the icon for the weather.
+A third issue I ran into was displaying the icon for the weather.
 I finally came up with how to render the photos by using an if/ else if statement.
 I know this is probably not the correct way to do this, but at least I was able to get it working correctly.
+(I later received the correct code from the professor, but commented out my original thought process.)

+The last issue I had was the Location Not Found error code.
+I figured it out with the help of the teacher.

 ## Outside Resources